9 of the most underrated destinations in Portugal

-Here are some of the best underrated wine regions, islands, cities, towns, regions and national parks to explore in Portugal.
+Here are some of the best-underrated wine regions, islands, cities, towns, regions and national parks to explore in Portugal.
 For more Portuguese travel inspiration, check out 13 of the best villages in Portugal.

 Beyond its canals, Aveiro is known for its design and architecture, which melds Portugal’s typical tiled buildings with the long lines and curves of decorative art nouveau facades.
-Nearby, visit the beach town of Costa Nova to snap iconic photos of the colourful and striped fisherman houses that line the cobbled streets.
+Nearby, visit the beach town of Costa Nova to snap iconic photos of the vibrant, striped fisherman houses that line the cobbled streets.

-But Sagres’ wild seas make for some incredible surf spots and blustery beachcombing.
+Sagres’ wild seas make for some incredible surf spots and blustery beachcombing.
 Those who’d prefer to stay on drier land can hike the area’s towering cliffs and rugged shores.
 Don’t miss a sunset at the Cabo de San Vicente, a windswept headland with a picturesque lighthouse overlooking the sea.

 While Sintra’s famed palace is one of the country’s most popular tourist attractions, Mafra’s regal Palacio Nacional is an alternative day trip from Lisbon.
-The palace highlights feature the basilica, a convent, an18th century infirmary, and an awe-inspiring library, which is home to more than 36,000 texts.
+The palace highlights feature the basilica, a convent, an 18th-century infirmary and an awe-inspiring library, which is home to more than 36,000 texts.